Embird Embroidery Software

 Curly Plant Mesh - Essential Guide

-1. Drawing Mesh Object
+1. Drawing a Mesh Object

 2. Origin Point